I play in Tin Taxi, an acoustic duo

 To get the power, I bought a Class D Amp.
 It is capable of providing 30 Watts (15+15) into 8 ohms with a 24V supply.
 The module is sold as PAM8620 although that is actually the ID of the chip.
 It is sold by lots of Chinese suppliers

-Although it is a stereo amp I only use one channel, and a 10 or 12V supply.
-The amp can drive to within a volt of the rails or which gives about 5 or 7.5 Watts (depending on power supply) into an 8 ohm speaker.
+Although it is a stereo amp I only use one channel, and a 12V supply.
+The amp is specified to drive to within a volt of the rails or which gives about 7.5 Watts into an 8 ohm speaker.
 It has a volume control and I found it could reach max power with only 0.7Vp-p at the input with the volume turned up full giving it a max gain of 40 (or 32dB).
-This is what the datasheet says is the maximum, but the details indicate a max gain of 33dB.

 The output is pulse width modulated at 300KHz and a brute to observe on an oscilloscope.